 The author is President of The International Institute of Islamic Thought (IIIT) USA; President of the Child Development Foundation, USA; and former Rector of the International Islamic University, Malaysia.
-He is also the author of numerous articles and books on reforming the Ummah, including: The Islamic Theory of International Relations: New Directions for Islamic Methodology and Thought, Crisis in the Muslim Mind, and The Islamic Theory of Economics: Philosophy and Contemporary Means.
+He is also the author of numerous works including: Towards an Islamic Theory of International Relations; Crisis in the Muslim Mind; and Violence and Conflict Resolution (forthcoming).